jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 The selected contact editing page will be popped up in the right:

-1) click **Cancel all selected**, then you can return to the “Select the contact” page;
+1) click **Cancel all selected**, then you can return to the "Select the contact" page;

 2) click **Write an Email**, then it can link to the writing page and fill in the contact address automatically in the address bar;

 3) click **Edit**, then you can modify the detail information of the contact;

-4) click **More**, you can “Add the Contact to the Group”, “List the Information”, “Print” and “Delete the Contact”.
+4) click **More**, you can "Add the Contact to the Group", "List the Information", "Print" and "Delete the Contact".

 1.14.3 How to quickly find contact address in the personal address list?